 Most traditional types of artificial inteligence such as discriminative AI are designed to classify or categorize existing data.
 On the contrary, the goal of generative AI models is to generate completely original artifacts that have not been seen before.

-Discriminative vs. Generative AI
+Discriminative AI vs Generative AI

 Discriminative AI models are trained to recognize patterns in datasets and use those patterns to make predictions or classifications about new samples.
 For example, a discriminative AI model might be trained on a dataset named cat or dog images.
 It could then classify new images as either cats or dogs based on the patterns it learned from the input data.

 A generative AI model is designed to learn underlying patterns in datasets and use that knowledge to generate new samples similar but not identical to the original dataset.
-For example, a generative AI model trained on a dataset of images of cats might be able to generate new images of cats that look similar to the ones in the original dataset but are not exact copies.
+For example, a generative AI algorithms trained on a dataset of images of cats might be able to generate new images of cats that look similar to the ones in the original dataset but are not exact copies.

 Another critical difference between generative AI and other types of AI is that generative models are typically unsupervised, meaning they do not require pre-labeled data to learn from.
 This makes generative AI particularly useful in applications where structured or organized data is scarce or difficult to obtain.